simonambridge/NuoDB-Kafka-SparkStreaming/TransactionHandlers/NCFP-Spark-Install.md

 ```

-## Install The Hadoop Native libraries
+## Install The Hadoop Native Libraries

 Follow these steps to avoid "WARN NativeCodeLoader: Unable to load native-hadoop library for your platform... using builtin-java classes where applicable" warning